Filing U. S. District Court Complaint Pro Se

 Check the Court’s eCF system to see if the signed and sealed Summons are uploaded in the Court’s eCF system.

-Once you have a user name and password with PACER, the system will alert you via email when there is a new entry or upload in the Court’s eCF system on your case.
+Once you have a user name and password with PACER, the system will alert you via email when there is a new entry or upload in the Court’s eCF system in your case.

-The online docket sheet will be updated as the case progresses in the system and will list all entries/uploads in your case.
-The docket sheet can be viewed and printed for later use if and when you file an appeal to US Circuit Court.
+The online “docket sheet” (i.e., an index of files) will be updated as the case progresses in the eCF system and will list all entries/uploads in your case.
+The docket sheet must be submitted later, if and when you file an appeal to U. S. Circuit Court.

 Accessing, viewing, and downloading your court files via PACER/eCF does not mean that you can file pleadings via PACER/eCF, as attorneys can.

 E-filing is convenient when you are rushed against deadlines.
-You are not bound by the close of business hours when filing via eCF.
+You are not bound by the close of business hours when filing a pleading via eCF.
+However, as already stated, the increasing number of District Courts are denying pro se Plaintiff the privilege of filing via eCF.

 10. Although Plaintiff pro se can file his or her complaint and (three copies of) Summons to the Court, he or she cannot serve the Complaint and the (signed and sealed) Summons to the Defendant and Defendant’s attorneys.
 Instead, anyone older than 17 years of age can serve the Summons and the Complaint to Defendant and Defendant’s attorneys.
 (See below for more details on how to serve the Complaint and the Summons).